slievehooksey/BTSP_MQTT_Bridge/README.md

 <img src="./img/Scanning.png">

 Keep refreshing the page until the mower is found.
-The mower needs to be relatively close for it to be discovered (up tp around 10-15 metres).
+The mower needs to be relatively close for it to be discovered (up to around 10-15 metres).
 Copy the MAC address of your mower, go to the 'configure page', then enter it in the MAC address box and apply.

 The bridge will reboot and start trying to connect to your mower.
 If any of the connections drop (WiFi/MQTT/Bluetooth), the bridge will indefinitely try and re-establish them.